jameshughes89/cs102/src/site/topics/bags/bag-adt.rst

 The Bag ADT
 ***********

-* Like stacks and queues, bags are another data structure
+* Like stacks and queues, a bag is a data structure
 * However, bags are more general than stacks and queues

-    * We have more flexibility on where we add and remove elements
+* Bags have more flexibility on how they are used

+    * Where and how elements are added, removed, and accessed

 Bags
 =====